modflowpy/flopy/CONTRIBUTING.md

 ## <a name="coc"></a> Code of Conduct
 Help us keep FloPy open and inclusive.
 Please read and follow our [Code of Conduct][coc].

-## <a name="question"></a> Got a Question or Problem?

-Do not open issues for general support questions as we want to keep GitHub issues for bug reports and feature requests.
-You've got much better chances of getting your question answered on [Stack Overflow](https://stackoverflow.com/questions/tagged/flopy) where the questions should be tagged with tag `flopy`.

-Stack Overflow is a much better place to ask questions since:

-- there are thousands of people willing to help on Stack Overflow
-- questions and answers stay available for public viewing so your question / answer might help someone else
-- Stack Overflow's voting system assures that the best answers are prominently visible.

-To save your and our time, we will systematically close all issues that are requests for general support and redirect people to Stack Overflow.

 ## <a name="issue"></a> Found a Bug?
 If you find a bug in the source code, you can help us by